freecurve/Freecurve_labs_arrow-nn_suite/README.md

 Periodic boundary condition uses cubic box with 32 Angstroms linear size.

-### ARROW-NN Adjustment Parameters
+### ARROW-NN Parameters

+ARROW FF parameter files are located in `./INPUT/XML/FF/933_ions/output`.
+Files have been described in the section with ions simulation.

-A list of parameter files for NN is in `./INPUT/XML/FF` folder:
+NN adjustment parameter files are located in `./INPUT/XML/FF` folder:

-* FFNNConfigFloat_NA_pimd_water.xml - NN corrections for water in water.
+* `FFNNConfigFloat_NA_pimd_water.xml` - XML file with description of NN corrections for water in water.

 ### Simulation